 The United States represents the single, largest market in the world for biologic drugs.
 In 2010, the US government approved the Biologics Price Competition and Innovation Act ("BPCIA") which established a clear and efficient pathway for biosimilar regulation and market access.
 In 2015, the US FDA approved the first biosimilar product (Zarxio®), a biosimilar to Neupogen®.
-As of December 31, 2019, the US FDA had approved a total of twenty-six biosimilar products, ten of which were approved during 2019.
-This provides further evidence of the emergence of the biosimilar industry in the United States.
+As of December 31, 2020, the US FDA had approved a total of twenty-nine biosimilar products, three of which were approved during 2020.
+With the continued growth in biosimilar products approvals, introductions and market penetration rates, the US biosimilar industry continues to move toward fulfilling its potential.

 Tanvex BioPharma, Inc. (Tanvex) is developing biosimilar products and plans to target the US market as a priority.
 The Company plans to leverage its in-house development, manufacturing and commercialization capabilities, which provide it control and flexibility and the ability to successfully compete in the US market.
-Key developments in 2019 are as follows:
+Key developments in 2020 are as follows:

-2019 Product and Operation Results, Financial Performance and Budget Execution Status
+2020 Product and Operation Results, Financial Performance and Budget Execution Status

-1. 2019 Product and Operation Results:
+1. 2020 Product and Operation Results:

 To deliver on our commitment to shareholders, we have been diligently working on advancing the development of our product pipeline and building the foundation for commercialization.
-Below is an overview of the progress we made in 2019:
+Below is an overview of the progress we made in 2020:

-→ Product TX01 (A Proposed biosimilar to Neupogen®)
+- → Product TX01 (A Proposed biosimilar to Neupogen®)